Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Implications for train pricing

-Our main goal is to compare current revenues with several counterfactual ones corresponding to different pricing strategies, from the most basic to the most sophisticated ones.
-The first one, uniform pricing, consists in fixing the price of each route in a given train once and for all; we let $R_u$ denote optimal counterfactual revenues, averaged over all trains, under this pricing regime.
-At the other extreme, in ``full'' dynamic pricing, prices can be changed any time: $R_f$ then corresponds to optimal counterfactual revenues in this set-up.
-We also study pricing strategies, called stopping-time strategies hereafter, where prices can be changed only after a ticket is sold: corresponding optimal revenues are denoted by $R_s$.
-Finally, we consider constrained stopping-time strategies close to what was implemented in practice, by assuming that only $M$ fares (resp. $M$ increasing fares), are allowed.
-The corresponding optimal revenues are denoted by $R_{sM}$ (resp. $R_{sM+}$).
+\paragraph{Alternative pricing strategies and information structure.} The first counterfactual scenario we consider corresponds to the simplest pricing strategy, namely uniform pricing.
+In that case, the price of each route in a given train is fixed once and for all.
+In the opposite case, under ``full'' dynamic pricing, prices can be changed at any time.
+We also study intermediate pricing strategies, referred to as stopping-time strategies hereafter, where prices can be changed only after a ticket is sold.
+Finally, we consider constrained stopping-time strategies close to what was implemented in practice, by assuming that only a finite (resp. increasing fares) number of fares are allowed.\footnote{Other forms of constraints may exist beyond prices.
+For instance, the initial planning of seat allocation among destinations and fare classes may sometimes be constrained; revenue managers cannot adjust enough this initial allocation to achieve the optimal allocation under complete information.
+Our analysis abstracts away from such constraints that are unobserved in the data.}

-To compute these counterfactual revenues, we maintain Assumption \ref{hyp:cons_demand}, namely we assume that the arrival and valuations of consumers remain unchanged.
-This also implies that pricing strategies of competing modes of transportation are unchanged.
-As a result, our counterfactual revenues shall be interpreted as partial equilibrium outcomes.
-Despite the lack of potential strategic reactions of competing modes of transportation, we can quantify the compensation in competitors' prices that offset the gains (or losses) of the counterfactual revenue relative to observed ones, thanks to the demand model we develop in Appendix \ref{app:microfoundation}.
-We refer to this appendix and Footnote \ref{footnote:empirical_CV} for more details.\footnote{Another implication of maintaining Assumption \ref{hyp:cons_demand} in our counterfactuals is that for pricing strategies allowing for price decreases, we still rule out any strategic anticipations of such decreases by consumers.}